Why Your AI "Fine-Tuning" Budget Is a Total Waste of Capital in 2026

 -

-In this example, you are more worried about false negatives than false positives, so you would design the whole system to try to catch as many positives as possible.
-Other systems may be steered towards identifying false positives.
+In this example, you are more worried about false negatives than false positives, so you would design the whole system to try to catch as many positives as possible, instead of trying to disprove them.
+Some systems maybe steered towards the opposite flow.

 -

-The Result: Only after the cascade of "evaluator" prompts have signed off does the system generate a final result.
-That final result can also be re-vetted by rival models or with additional context.
+The Result: Only after the "evaluator" prompts have signed off does the system generate a final result.

 Turning Noise into Structure

-The real opportunity is in the world's mountain of noisy, unstructured data.
+The real market share is in the world's mountain of noisy, unstructured data.
 LLMs and machine vision models are the ultimate Noise-to-Structure engines.
 The massive opportunity today is using prompt engineering to turn messy reality like handwritten notes, chaotic emails, or legal discovery into tagged data.
 We need logic that can look at 500 pages of data and extract a perfectly structured JSON schema without breaking a sweat.
 Pro-tip: You don't send all 500 pages to an LLM at once.
-That orchestration before and after the LLM - that's where the magic happens.

 The "Cost" Myth